cocogitto/cocogitto-action/README.md

 * 8f25a4b - chore: a commit before tag 0.1.0
 ```

-Using `check-latest-tag-only: true` here would make cocogitto check for the two commits made since
+Using `args: --from-latest-tag` here would make cocogitto check for the two commits made since
 tag `0.1.0`, the action would fail on *HEAD* which contains the non-conventional commit
 type 'WIP'.